Days 5 to 8 – A Little Bit of Art & Food and a Lot of Spontaneity

 This large drawing is by Leonardo da Vinci.
 It’s in a special corner with dimmed lights.

 This next painting was the one that made me go back to The National Gallery the following day.
 I couldn’t find it the day before and so I knew I really had to go back.
-This painting by French painter Paul Delaroche is called The Execution of Lady Jane Grey.
+This painting by French painter Paul Delarocheis called The Execution of Lady Jane Grey.
 Jane Grey was Queen of England for 9 days in 1553.
-She was convicted of treason and was sent to Tower of London where she was beheaded.
+She was convicted of treason and was sent to Tower of London where she was beheaded in 1554.
 Ouch.
 She was only 17 then.

 I also paid a visit to the National Portrait Gallery which was just at the back of The National Gallery.
-Portrait Gallery displays thousands of portraits of famous English men and women from the 16th century to present day.
+The gallery displays thousands of portraits of famous English men and women from the 16th century to present day.

 I wanted to have a picture taken with the recent portrait of Duchess Catherine (Kate Middleton) but couldn’t.
 It was the very first portrait you’ll see at the gallery but also the only one where photography was not allowed.
 And so I settled for this one instead.